steven-msk/Soulbound/pre-production.md

 > EDIT: during debug features implementation, there was a rework of the input system which has brought it to a stable state.
 Because of this, the action request system is somewhat deprecated.
 Additionally, the introduction of the commands feature also brought the conept of IRuntimeDataProvider and IRuntimeExecutionService, both of which can be used across the large project.
 > Alongside this, some revisits need to be made for the Entity, Item, Stats and Block systems due to other systems which are now changed having effect on those.
+> ANOTHER EDIT (3.9.2026): the three systems (blocks, entities and items) are now up to date and ready to push for prod.

 ##### Exceptions